TomerFi/switcher_webapi/CONTRIBUTING.md

 - `tox -e docs` will test and build the documentation site
 - `make` will use `docker buildx` to build the multi-platform image

-> Note that if you haven't done so before, you need to create your own local custom build profile.

 ## Code development

 Activate the development virtual environment (after running `tox`):